JDDoesDev/presentations/osmi.md

 <!--s-->
 <!-- .slide: data-background-color="#888f79" -->

-## All of these charts lead me to one conclusion
+## What do these mean?

 <!--s-->
 <!-- .slide: data-background-color="#360101" -->

-# We're afraid to talk about mental illness
+ ## We're afraid to talk about mental illness
+ ## We're not alone <!-- .element: class="fragment chart" -->

+ Note:
+ Especially if we're the ones suffering from it
+ FRAGMENT: It also means

 <!--s-->
 <!-- .slide: data-background-color="#360101" -->